Rokhlin's theorem

-In 4-dimensional topology, a branch of mathematics, Rokhlin's theorem states that if a smooth, orientable, closed 4-manifold M has a spin structure (or, equivalently, the second Stiefel–Whitney class $w_2(M)$ vanishes), then the signature of its intersection form, a quadratic form on the second cohomology group $H^2(M)$, is divisible by 16.
+In 4-dimensional topology, a branch of mathematics, Rokhlin's theorem states that if a smooth, orientable, closed 4-manifold M has a spin structure (equivalently, if the second Stiefel–Whitney class $w_2(M)$ vanishes), then the signature of its intersection form, a quadratic form on the second cohomology group $H^2(M)$, is divisible by 16.
 The theorem is named for Vladimir Rokhlin, who proved it in 1952.